IngoHHacks/SkipSplashScreens/README.md

 ## Changelog

 ### 1.0.2
-- Added a configurable option to skip the main menu, straight to gameplay.
+- Added a configuration option to skip the main menu, straight to gameplay.

 ### 1.0.1
 - Added Discord link.